yoshikiohshima/renkon/README.md

 is empty.
 In other words, a node won't be evaluated when one of the dependencies is `undefined`.

+## Renkon-Core, Renkon-Web and Renkon-Node
+The evaluator of Renkon is written in JavaScript (TypeScript), and it independent from Web-based or Node-based execution enviornment.
+[Renkon-Web](https://github.com/yoshikiohshima/renkon-web) is the web-based environment with in-world code editor.
+[Renkon-Node](https://github.com/yoshikiohshima/renkon-node) is the Node.js based environment that can load a program from a file.

+Refer to the README of each of those for their specifics, including how to set up your program.

 ## Renkon by Examples

 Let us describe some more building blocks of Renkon.
 These are called "combinators," which combine other FRP nodes to do more things.

+The examples below assumes the web-based environment, where the browser built-in features such as `document.querySelector()` is available.

 ```JavaScript
 const collection = Behaviors.collect([], Events.or(button, timer), (current, value) => {